alex-kim-dev/vite-react-template/README.md

 3. Change the name, description, author, license, links in `package.json`.
 4. Check out the available scripts in `package.json` or execute `npm run`.

-After installing additional typings add them to the `types` array in `tsconfig.json`.

 To add import aliases, edit these two:

 - `path` in `tsconfig.json`